 Regulus's eyes slide from Rosier and landed on Harry.
 "It's like my mum used to say, Potter, two boys-who-lived is better than one.
 And I suspect you know more than Neville about this whole Voldemort killing business anyway."

 "Your mum says that?"
-Rosier asked in disbelief, over Harry.
+Rosier asked in disbelief.
 Regulus sent him a look and he quieted.
 He beckoned Harry to continue.

 "Well I don't," Harry said stiffly.
 The muffin was looming next to his ear.